alpari-tech/soap-client/README.md

 $result = $client->targetServiceMethod(1, 2);
 ```

+### SOAP client constructor options

+This implementation of SOAP client supports additional array of options:

+ - `local_cert` - client certificate file name to use for SSL connection.
+ - `local_key` - private for client certificate, if it is stored as a separate file.
+ - `passphrase` - password for certificate private key.
+ - `ca_bundle` - file name with trusted CAs for verifying server certificate.
+If not provided, the system one is used.
+ - `curl` - array with additional curl options.
+See all possible options [here](http://php.net/manual/en/function.curl-setopt.php).
+ - `cache_prefix` - file name prefix for generated wsdl cache file names

 ### Testing own SOAP servers

 To test your own SOAP server you need to install additional packages if you steel don't have them